Top 12 Q & A About Disney Water Parks

 9 – I heard about cabana rentals, how does that work?

 For an extra fee, you can rent private patios or cabanas that include additional services.
 The rentals guarantee that you have covered seating and depending on the package it also includes waters, sodas, snacks, towels, an attendant to order anything you want (paid for separately), etc. These can get quite pricey, climbing over $300 during peak season.
-If you don’t want to pay for this perk, you can typically find a spot to leave towels and bags at to hold your spot in between playing in the park.
+If you don’t want to pay for this perk, you can typically find a spot to leave towels and bags to hold your spot in between playing in the park.

 8 – Can I bring inflatable toys and rafts?